Planar percolation and the loop O(n) model: Introduction

+Previously, Peled~\cite{Pel20} showed that there exists $c >0$ such that $p_c(G) \geq c$ for any planar, locally finite graph $G$ that may be represented by a circle packing with countably many accumulation points.
+Thanks to the celebrated work of He--Schramm~\cite{he1995hyperbolic}, this class of graphs includes all recurrent simple planar triangulations with countably many ends.
+If view of~\cite{AngHutNacRay18}, the result of~\cite{Pel20} also implies $p_c(G) \geq c$ for every unimodular (edge) invariantly amenable with finite expected degree, since any circle packing of such graph has at most one accumulation point.
+We do not know whether all such graph are (vertex) invariantly amenable, but, as mentioned above, the implication is true when the root has a finite expected degree.
+Corollary~\ref{cor:p-c} thus gives that~$p_c(G)\geq 1/2$ if~$(G,\rho)$ is the Benjamini--Schramm limit of finite planar maps and~$\rho$ has a finite expected degree.
+This bound is optimal since the site percolation on the triangular lattice has~$p_c=1/2$~\cite{Kes80}.

+We further extend the statement to the framework of divide and color models (Corollary~\ref{cor:divide-color}).
 For a graph~$G=(V,E)$, we define $\mathrm{ER}(V)$ as the set of all equivalence relations on~$V$.
 Given~$\mu$ a probability measure on~$\mathrm{ER}(V)$, a {\em divide and color} model of parameter $p\in [0,1]$ is a site percolation $\sigma$ on $G$ defined as follows.
 First, one samples a partition $P = \{P_i\}_{i=1}^\infty$ from $\mu$.
 Then, for each $i \in \mathbb{N}$, we assign all vertices of $P_i$ the value $\sigma = 1$ with probability $p$ and $\sigma = 0$ otherwise, independently of all other classes.
 The model was first introduced by Häggström~\cite{Hag01} in the case when~$\mu$ is Bernoulli bond percolation; the critical value function in this case was studied in~\cite{BalBefTas13,BalBefTas13a}.
 The Gibbs properties of the measure when~$\mu$ is the random-cluster model was considered in~\cite{Bal10}.

 A version with a general partition~$\mu$ and several colors is due to Steif and Tykesson~\cite{SteTyk19}.
-Here we focus on a two coloring, which recovers the Ising, fuzzy Ising, and Voter models as particular cases and allows us to apply Theorem~\ref{thm:perco} to the loop \O{n} model (Theorem~\ref{thm:LoopOn}).
+Here we focus on a two coloring, which recovers the Ising, fuzzy Ising, and Voter models as particular cases, and allows us to apply Theorem~\ref{thm:perco} to the loop \O{n} model (Theorem~\ref{thm:LoopOn}).
 We call a random partition~$P$ of~$V$ {\em finitary} if its elements are finite, almost surely, and {\em invariant} if~$(G,\rho,P)$ is unimodular.

 \begin{corollary} Let~$(G,\rho)$ be a rooted infinite locally finite unimodular invariantly amenable planar random graph.
 Sample~$\sigma$ from a divide and color model with parameter $p \leq 1/2$ induced by $\mu$, a finitary invariant partition.
 Then, $\sigma$ does not contain any infinite components of open sites, almost surely. \end{corollary}